-- a) there shall be dues of \$ per month to be paid to the crew treasurer no later than the last day of each month - b) dues are to be paid by all active members - c) new members will not pay dues until they have been accepted as full members a) meetings of the crew will be held on the second of every month when possible, except for the months of July and August (optional)
+- a) there shall be dues of \$per month to be paid to the crew treasurer no later than the last day of each month. - b) dues are to be paid by all active members. - c) new members will not pay dues until they have been accepted as full members.